citp/privacy-policy-historical/p/pi/pim/pimsleurapproach.com.md

 ## Changing or Deleting your PII

 If the PII Internet Order LLC has received from you changes or you would like to revise such information, we will gladly correct or update any personal data you have previously provided to us.
-To request a change or update to your personal information, please send an e-mail to [customercare@pimsleurapproach.com](https://server.iad.liveperson.net/hc/s-61627811/web/ticketpub/msgcontroller.jsp) or contact us at [866-204-7139](tel:866-204-7139).
-If you would like us to delete any PII that you have provided to us on our Website, please send your request to us at [customercare@pimsleurapproach.com](https://server.iad.liveperson.net/hc/s-61627811/web/ticketpub/msgcontroller.jsp) and we will process your request, where possible, and subject to the terms and conditions of this Privacy Policy within a reasonable period of time after receipt.
+To request a change or update to your personal information, please send an e-mail to [customercare@pimsleurapproach.com](mailto:customercare@pimsleurapproach.com) or contact us at [866-204-7139](tel:866-204-7139).
+If you would like us to delete any PII that you have provided to us on our Website, please send your request to us at [customercare@pimsleurapproach.com](mailto:customercare@pimsleurapproach.com) and we will process your request, where possible, and subject to the terms and conditions of this Privacy Policy within a reasonable period of time after receipt.

 ## Contacting the Website

-If you have any questions about this Privacy Policy or the practices of Internet Order, LLC, please feel free to contact us at [customercare@pimsleurapproach.com](https://server.iad.liveperson.net/hc/s-61627811/web/ticketpub/msgcontroller.jsp), or via postal mail at:
+If you have any questions about this Privacy Policy or the practices of Internet Order, LLC, please feel free to contact us at [customercare@pimsleurapproach.com](mailto:customercare@pimsleurapproach.com), or via postal mail at:

 Internet Order LLC
 Attn: Privacy Officer
-1600 JFK Boulevard
+100 N. 18th Street
-3rd Floor
+Suite 820
 Philadelphia, PA 19103

 We want to communicate with you only if you want to hear from us.
-To opt out of receiving communications from Internet Order LLC: (1) e-mail "unsubscribe" to [customercare@pimsleurapproach.com](https://server.iad.liveperson.net/hc/s-61627811/web/ticketpub/msgcontroller.jsp) or (2) make your request in person by contacting us at [866-204-7139](tel:866-204-7139).
+To opt out of receiving communications from Internet Order LLC: (1) e-mail "unsubscribe" to [customercare@pimsleurapproach.com](mailto:customercare@pimsleurapproach.com) or (2) make your request in person by contacting us at [866-204-7139](tel:866-204-7139).